angrybacon/doomsday-wiki/markdown/articles/2022/09/15/2022-review.md

 - Karakas
 :::

-All of these are both common, and completely stop the Shelldock gameplan for working.
+All of these are both common, and completely stop the Shelldock gameplan from working.
 Teferi prevents the casting of Emrakul, Wasteland, Boseiju and Back to Basics can all effectively remove the Isle itself, and Karakas / Dress Down both stop Emrakul doing what it does best and turns it into a glorified :card[Time